FAQ for International Students

 NetIDs, the username you will use to log into most Cornell systems, are generated daily beginning in March for summer admits, April for fall admits, and October for spring admits.
 Once the university begins generating NetIDs for the next term, you can expect to receive activation instructions at your admissions email address within 24 hours after we process and complete your Admission Supplement.
 You can track your status using the Admission Supplement checklist on your ApplyWeb activity page.

 What is CertiFile?
 Is it required?

-CertiFile is a credential verification and delivery service offered by ApplyWeb (CollegeNET) in partnership with Educational Perspectives and Digitary Inc. A CertiFile Detailed Evaluation provides Cornell with verified official transcripts and other required documents, and prevents the submission of fraudulent or unsuitable international credentials.
+CertiFile is a credential verification and delivery service offered by ApplyWeb (CollegeNET) in partnership with Educational Perspectives and Digitary.
+A CertiFile Detailed Evaluation provides Cornell with verified official transcripts and other required documents, and prevents the submission of fraudulent or unsuitable international credentials.
 Using CertiFile is optional.
-However, it is strongly recommended as it will fully satisfy the Graduate School Admissions office transcript and degree certificate requirements for admitted students.
+However, it is strongly recommended as it will fully satisfy the Graduate School Admissions Office transcript and degree certificate requirements for admitted students.
 The service is currently only available to international students.

 I already submitted my Admission Supplement, can I still use CertiFile?

 Yes.
 You can initiate a CertiFile order at any time through your ApplyWeb activity page.